-Section V. Pesticides and Other Contaminants:
+Section V. Pesticides and Contaminants:

-Several contaminants such as lead, mercury, and arsenic are regulated via EU regulations 396/2005 and 1881/2006.
+Several contaminants such as lead, mercury, and arsenic are regulated via EU regulation 1881/2006.
+Pesticides are regulated via EU regulation 396/2005.

 At the national level, the Ministry of Health is the competent authority overseeing the impact of pesticide residues on human health.
 The Ministry of Agriculture is responsible for plant protection products, including the transposition and implementation of related legislation and its supervision.
 The assessment of a plant protection product, including its use for the protection of public health, is performed by the Ministry of Health based on an expert opinion prepared by the National Institute of Public Health.